juanjp600/pge/GUIDELINES.md

 a = c; b = c; // This is good.
 ```

-## Define assignment, increment and decrement operators with return type void.
+## Define assignment, increment and decrement operators with return type void
 This makes it impossible to make the mistake mentioned above with custom types.

 **Example:**